 - Check out our latest blog post here

-The great thing about placing a call to action at the end of your blog post is that the reader is much more likely to perform the action after receiving value from your content.
+The great thing about placing a call to action at the end of your blog post is that the reader is much more likely to act upon receiving value from your content.

 Making Meta Descriptions Matter

-Meta descriptions are often overlooked by many bloggers and websites. but they can be an invaluable tool for encouraging readers to check out your work.
+Many bloggers and websites often overlook meta descriptions.
+But they can be an invaluable tool for encouraging readers to check out your work.

-Every time you perform a Google search, you will see a small snippet of information explaining what the content is about.
+Every time you perform a Google search, you’ll see a small snippet of information explaining what the content is about.
 This is your meta description.

-instead of leaving Google to auto-generate a metal description that cuts off halfway through, you should try to create your own.
-Think of it as a window into your content.
-A place to pique the reader’s interest and encourage them to click on your blog page link.
+Instead of leaving Google to auto-generate a meta description that cuts off halfway through, you should try to create your own.
+Think of it as a window into your content—a place to pique the reader’s interest and encourage them to click on your blog page link.

 A well-written meta description should be targeted toward people and not machines.
-Google is much smarter than many people give it credit for, and it fully understands the context of your meta description content.
+Google is much smarter than many people give it credit for, and it fully understands the context of your meta description.

 Use it in the same way that you would use Twitter.
-Create a coherent and grammatically correct sentence that tells the reader what they can expect inside.
+Create a coherent and grammatically correct sentence that tells the reader what they can expect to find.
 Simple.

 Finding a Featured Image

 Featured images work in two different ways.
-Firstly, they are located at the top of your blog post and give an attractive visual to your contents opening.
+Firstly, they are located at the top of your blog post and give an attractive visual to the opening of your content.

 Secondly, they can help readers find your content whenever they perform a Google image search.
-If you use image alt tags to describe the image, whenever someone performs a search using those terms, it will be displayed to them in the Google image search.
+If you use image ALT tags to describe the image, whenever someone performs a search using those terms, it will be displayed to them.

-Think of your featured image as being the cover of a book. it should entice and intrigue the reader while remaining completely relevant to the content context.
-Pixabay is a great place to find free images to use. or you could use Canva to create a completely unique and custom featured image for your blog post.
+Think of your featured image as being the cover of a book.
+It should entice and intrigue the reader while remaining utterly relevant to the content context.
+Pixabay is a great place to find free images to use.
+Or you could use Canva to create a unique and custom featured image for your blog post.

-Now you have a better understanding of what goes into writing the perfect blog post.
-The main thing to remember is that even if you don’t use all of the above, everything should connect perfectly.
+The main thing to remember is that even if you don’t use all of the above, everything should be perfectly connected throughout.

-Whether this is the images that you use, the statistics and data that you quote, or the headlines you create, each should be relevant to the next.
+Whether this is the images you use, the statistics and data you quote, or the headlines you create – each should be relevant to the next.

 The rest of it is up to you.
 Get creative and enjoy the process.
-Once you have completed a few blog posts using a set method, you will find writing blogs to be much easier and enjoyable.
+Once you’ve completed a few blog posts using a set method, you’ll find writing blogs is easier and more enjoyable.

 If you want to learn more about how to create awesome blog posts, improve your writing skills and learn more about SEO, check out our blog today.
-We upload fresh content on a weekly basis so that you can stay up-to-date with all the latest changes.
+We upload fresh content weekly so that you can stay up-to-date with all the latest changes.